robinmitra/forest/README.md

 * `--format`: The output format of the summary.
 Options include `normal` (default) and `rainbow`.

 ## TODO

+In no particular order:

 [] - Dockerise
 [] - Output formats (e.g. rainbow)
 [] - Installable via Homebrew
+[] - Verbose flag